 Brett’s betting syndicate beats the bookies on player props, focusing solely on the ‘Prime Time’ games on Friday, Monday and Tuesday (Australian time).

-Scott Kellen's NFL Tips are a perfect 4/4 winning seasons with Champion Bets, but that's only the tip of the iceberg.
+Scott Kellen's NFL Tips have won in 4 of 5 seasons with Champion Bets, but that's only the tip of the iceberg.

 His record includes 14 of 18 winning seasons overall since he went public with his tips in 2002.